pimcore/studio-backend-bundle/doc/10_Extending_Studio/01_Endpoints.md

   - You can also add some DefaultResponses
   - Add query params or request payload if necessary.
 You can check out the existing parameters here: -- TODO ADD PAGE WITH PARAMETERS --
   - If you need specific parameters, payloads or responses you can extend OpenApi Schemas, Properties, Responses, etc.
-  - How to extend OpenApi Schemas, Properties, Responses, etc. is described here: -- TODO ADD PAGE WITH EXTENDING OPENAPI --
+  - How to extend OpenApi Schemas, Properties, Responses, etc. is described [here](02_OpenApi.md)
 - Implement your endpoint logic in the standard symfony way
   - We try to leverage symfony functionality as much as possible for parameters with `#[MapQueryString]` or `#[MapRequestPayload]` attributes